stenkjan/nest-haus/docs/COMMIT_HISTORY.md

 ## [46adae7a96621a8edd9a2377364e0c342d48c157] - Tue Dec 9 15:29:16 2025 +0100

 **Author**: stenkjan
-**Message**: `Update company name references in AgbClient for accuracy  - Changed "Nest-Haus GmbH" to "Eco Chalets GmbH" in multiple locations for correct branding. - Updated subtitle and footer to reflect the new company name while maintaining clarity.  `
+**Message**: `Update company name references in AgbClient for accuracy  - Changed "Hoam-House GmbH" to "Eco Chalets GmbH" in multiple locations for correct branding. - Updated subtitle and footer to reflect the new company name while maintaining clarity.  `

 ### Changes Analysis